Brolock/OldOnes/README.md

 Cards are not Hoverable (they dont zoom in and shine) while outside of the hand this will be an issue when cards can be picked from other places (BP_View::CardHovering)

 There can be only one Specifically targetable ability per cards.
 A queue need to be implemented: BP_AbilityTargetingManager::EventGraph > GoToNextTargetManagementInQueue

+Size of 2DArtAssets:
+Cards are 1440x2560 with no border
+Frames are 2160x3840 with 6 white border on top 10 bottom 32 on sides (tentacules) Pure frame: 194 top 200 botton 137 sides
+Mana / Card Types Icons are 600x600 circle shaped with 10 pixels on extremities